jetperch/joulescope_driver/README.md

 3. Improved performance.

-## Limitations

-This project is currently under active development.
-As of 2022 Aug 1, this project has the following known limitations:

-1. Only Windows support
-   1. Builds under macOS, but libusb_init returns error -99.
-   2. Linux support planned soon.
-2. JS110 support not yet at feature parity to existing [pyjoulescope](https://github.com/jetperch/pyjoulescope).
-    1. No current range suppression filtering yet.
-    2. No downsampling.
-3. Limited testing - Still a work in progress.
-Not yet ready for production use.

 ## Building

-Ensure that your computer has a develpment environment including CMake.
+Ensure that your computer has a development environment including CMake.

+### Windows

+Install cmake and your favorite build toolchain such as Visual Studio, mingw64, wsl, ninja.

+### macOS

 For macOS, install homebrew, then:

-    brew install libusb pkgconfig python3
+    brew install pkgconfig python3

-Then:
+### Ubuntu 22.04 LTS

+For Ubuntu:

+   sudo apt install cmake build-essential ninja

+### Common

     cd {your/repos/joulescope_driver}
     mkdir build && cd build